The Dialysis Diet: Skip Fad Diets to Protect Your Health

 You don’t have to look far to hear about a new fad diet, eating plan, or nutrition for weight loss program.
 Turn on the TV.
 Pick up a magazine.
 Or spend a millisecond on the Internet.
 They’re everywhere.

-But which diet should you follow if you’re on dialysis?
+But which diet for losing weight should you follow if you’re on dialysis?
 The answer might surprise you.

 Two popular diets that are recognized and endorsed by leading health organizations are the DASH Diet (Dietary Approaches to Stop Hypertension), and the Mediterranean Diet.
 Both emphasize eating more fruits, vegetables, fish, legumes, whole grains, lean means, and other whole, and plant-based foods.

 And both have been proven to support weight loss and lower the risk for chronic diseases, including heart disease, diabetes, high blood pressure, and other conditions.